 3. Rank, rank and rank

 Often digital marketing team of a start-up tends to focus on SEO, PPC, digital marketing.
 It conveniently forgets that a website is designed to enhance a user’s experience and to facilitate customers.
 Search engines’ principles work to ensure that your customers experience with a website.
 If your content and website are fulfilling the intent of a customer’s search, the rank will follow.
+For precise knowledge, you may compare Kicksta here.

 4. Being not too social